GarryLed/Webdesign-development-Website_Project/readme.md

 Once I had the colours and variables setup, I created a `_bootstrap_override` file to reassign the variables for the background, text, buttons and links on the site, like this:

-// background and text (set the background and the text of the site)
+// background and text (set the background and the text colour of the site)

 $body-bg: $background;
 $body-color: $text;

-// buttons primary (set the primary buttons on the site)
+// buttons primary (set the colour of the primary buttons on the site)

 $btn-primary-bg: $primary;
 $btn-primary-border: $primary;
 $btn-primary-color: $text;

-// buttons secondary (set the secondary buttons)
+// buttons secondary (set the colour of  the secondary buttons)

 $btn-secondary-bg: $secondary;
 $btn-secondary-border: $secondary;
 $btn-secondary-color: $background;

 $link-color: $primary; (set the links to a new colour and gave them a hover affect)

 $link-hover-color: darken($primary, 10%);

 ## 4.2 Breakpoints